Close Menu

 Our multi-purpose room serves as the daily backdrop for learning and play.

-What started as a small experiment has honestly become one of the most effective parenting tools I’ve ever tried.
-And my son is only 2.
+What started as a small experiment has honestly become one of the most effective parenting tools I have ever tried.

 Young children learn through what they see, not just what they hear.

-Think of it like planting seeds.
-You water them daily.
 The growth comes slowly, but it comes.

 5 Daily Behaviour Lessons for Toddlers Using Character Wall Images

-Here’s exactly how I use each character to teach my son real skills at home.
+Here is exactly how I use each character to teach my son real skills at home.

 Lesson 1: How to Teach a 2-Year-Old to Stay Calm When Something Goes Wrong